 Here's what's so great about this:

-It's a great tool for anyone studying Japanese at any level, and you can even use it to improve your native language!
+It's a great tool for anyone studying Japanese at any level - you can even use it to improve your vocabulary knowledge in your native language!

 By learning these connectors and making them a part of your speaking, you accomplish two great things: